Polyhedral divisors and torus actions of complexity one over arbitrary fields: Graded algebras over Dedekind domains

 and such that for $e = 1,\ldots ,s$,

 for some $h_{e}\in K_{0}^{\star}$.
 Let $\pi:V \rightarrow Y$ be the natural morphism induced by the inclusion $A_{0}\subset A$.
 The preimage of the open subset $Y_{g_{e}}$ under $\pi$ is

 Hence $\pi$ is the identity map and so $Y =V$, as required. \end{proof} As an immediate consequence we obtain the following.
-The reader can see that the proof of [FZ, $3.9$] holds m.m. for positively graded $2$-dimensional normal algebras of finite type over a Dedekind domain. \begin{corollaire} Let $A_{0}$ be a Dedekind ring with field of fractions $K_{0}$ and let $t$ be a variable over $K_{0}$.
+The reader can see that the proof of [FZ03, $3.9$] is applicable word by word to positively graded $2$-dimensional normal algebras of finite type over a Dedekind domain. \begin{lemme} Let $A_{0}$ be a Dedekind ring with the field of fractions $K_{0}$, and let $t$ be a variable over $K_{0}$.
 Consider the subalgebra